-Led by Dante Gabriel Rossetti, William Holman Hunt and John Everett Millais, this new group were inspired by the purity of early Renaissance painting (pre-Raphael) and wanted to create an unflinchingly radical and contemporary style.
+Led by Dante Gabriel Rossetti, William Holman Hunt and John Everett Millais, the Pre-Raphaelites, founded in 1848, were inspired by the purity of early Renaissance painting (pre-Raphael) and wanted to create an unflinchingly radical and contemporary style.
 They had a heated debate about what they should call themselves and eventually alighted on ‘The Pre-Raphaelite Brotherhood’.

 The Pre-Raphaelites wanted to establish a new kind of art in Britain, based on the idea of really looking at the world afresh.
 Taking the idea of ‘truth to nature’, they sought to invest their subjects with a sense of physical and psychological realism.